apache/pekko-projection/docs/src/main/paradox/flow.md

-# Processing with Akka Streams
+# Processing with Apache Pekko Streams

-An Akka Streams `FlowWithContext` can be used instead of a handler for processing the envelopes with at-least-once semantics.
+An Apache Pekko Streams `FlowWithContext` can be used instead of a handler for processing the envelopes with at-least-once semantics.

 The following example is using the `CassandraProjection` but the flow would be the same if used